 This little museum tucked away in the middle of a rather garish arcade of tacky souvenir shops by the entrance to Charles Bridge (Old Town side), is far from gory and gruesome (but may be a bit kinky to some).
-It is in fact a rather fascinating albeit small exhibition of artefacts that on first glance seem rather ordinary and too simplistic to cause any harm.
+It is in fact a rather fascinating albeit small exhibition of artefacts that at first glance seems rather ordinary and too simplistic to cause any harm.
 But, taking stock of the Medieval cartoon-like illustrations accompanying each piece, one doesn’t need to speak Czech to understand just how dangerous these pieces actually were.

 Some pieces were surprisingly comical like the masks of shame, put on offenders to emphasise their crimes e.g. gluttony, greed and nagging (of one’s husband), before being paraded through the town for all to ridicule.